oqolarte/oblong/content/project/imbentori.md

 substance.
 You were just ugly.
 I thought of landing several fists on your face, but I couldn't.
 I just could not.

+### Entry # 70
+Date: Fri, 31 Jan 2014

+I see the curves and rolls, but none of them sticks to the heart.
+I see Mt.
+Fuji in every one of them.
+I look up and find it odd to say that none of them could really take me anywhere.
+They suffer the consistency of fluctuation.
+The movement of fashionistas impregnating their to-wear lists with high-end garments, but I won't do anything about it.
+It might have even occurred to me to begin to hate them and the way they gyrate at anything that juts up the trend, but no, I won't do that.
+Porcelain faces in horror movies have come out of the silver screen to haunt me during dawn.
+They evaporate and condense; they disintegrate and materialize.
+Stirrings are dragged down to the bottom by an unwanted enigma, and all the sediments pile up.
+The accumulated weight is a force enough to pressurize the amalgam into a hard slab.
+It is a mysterious event, if you really want to know.

+### Entry # 71
+Date: Sat, 01 Feb 2014

+Hunger encroaches me as I leave my core crooning on empty rambles.
+It wails like a cat, yearning, wanting comfort.
+But don't cats solve problems by themselves?
+They stoop on hot solids for warmth; they make themselves fit in narrow places for comfort.
+They are mathematicians, geniuses of the hexagonal cliques, indifferent to the happenings below and above them.
+So are my guts.
+My iron guts.
+My expanding-then-contracting-then-expanding-again guts.
+My forlorn, agitated, sweet, empty guts.
+My chemical guts.
+Well, if you wanted honesty, that's all *I* had to say.

+### Entry # 72
+Date: Sun, 02 Feb 2014

+I admire the discretion you like to keep in your circle, but have your eyes laid upon what's real?
+It's still out there.
+Compose all you want, but it does not do away the hunger and thirst, the lack of clothing.

+Mark of proboscis left pinkish dots on my legs last night, and that's nothing.
+When I was a youngster, I used to apply hydrogen peroxide on an open wound I got from a roach bite, and the infected area would fizzle like soda.
+Crummy!
+I used to chug down my old man's leftover drinks because I wanted to maximize our water consumption.
+That, or I simply wanted to prove something.
+Our lives were impeded by this kind of living.
+It was not my choice, however.
+There was no nobility in it, as you may have heard.
+Only instincts on loop.

+If you were annoyed by the extreme impoliteness of those you have touched with your keen sense of romance, then I don't get you or your kin.
+Your story are written in books so few I bet they're treasure.
+I will bring myself to this: you do *not* suck, oh perfected being.
+Although it shouldn't be anyone's nature, I cannot blame them for looking up to you with their sunglasses on.
+Again: you do not suck.
+Not the slightest bit.
+You do, however, contain somewhere in your core the need to obliterate.
+Golems will bow down before you.
+Totems will be erected in your presence.
+But you will be the storm that doesn't give a damn.
+For that, I will be secretly be battling against myself (again) for such is athletics, and athletics means endurance.

+Go back to the years of small talk, and you might just see what I have seen in the eyes of many.
+I know the alleys at night are quite dark, but the infection is real.
+Maybe an agua oxinada flashflood would come soon.

+### Entry # 73
+Date: Wed, 05 Feb 2014

+the thrash bin in my room was already seven days worth of garbage when my friend walked in. he quickly put a palm over his mouth and nose, perhaps awed as he couldn't help but notice the sight and smell. i told him it was rude to keep staring at my junk.

+### Entry # 74
+Date: Wed, 05 Feb 2014

+It was the musty atmosphere that makes those dots in the night sky shimmer with a faint fluctuation, giving the illusion of wonder.
+Glitter is fake, experts say.
+We wanted them to flicker, but that is not a hottie hot sure shot.
+And when the nights no longer show us the stars, we grow ignorant of so-and-so's such as how goes the process of whatever.
+Meaningless, and all shall be forced to commit to their faith.

+### Entry # 75
+Date: Wed, 05 Feb 2014

+A hot gust of vapor draws abstract murals from dust particles on decrepit vestiges.
+Invasive is the dust twister, momentous the amber, as restless as I, submitting all to droop under the shades.
+I've been waking early to long hours of stagnation, torn already and, come noon, odorous of mixed sweat and cheap perfume.
+This is a way of life that's supposed to be something good, but has gone otherwise.
+It would be helpful, though, if a sort-of god would fall from somewhere and start directing the flow of traffic---what goes where, which goes here.
+But no astral transfiguration would ever occur, however dire the problems are.
+For contingencies such as this, I must not resort into believing nonexistent deities but must possess a sound mind, instead.

+### Entry # 76
+Date: Thu, 06 Feb 2014

+I always feel as though I've forgotten something.
+That much is certain, though, that I've forgotten a great deal, but this nagging feeling of forgotten priority or importance is always there---that without remembering I stand to lose a great deal.
+So each moment becomes a struggle to remember.
+Remembering is easy, though, for me anyway.
+Or it once was, but it still seems to be.
+I choose to forget now.
+I spent the bulk of my childhood remembering, without choice, flowing into what I've become as an adult; if you forget, you're
+forgotten: undependable, dead-weight, uncaring.
+It all comes down to time---what we think about time---because remembering only matters in the context of promptness, that you remember when the time is nigh.
+Miss the moment and the remembering no longer matters, or not in the same way anyway (like *l'esprit d'escalier*).
+Keeping deadlines, delivering on demand, and giving people a reason to trust you with
+themselves: this is what remembering consists in.
+And I choose to forget.
+And that's inertia; that's death, the default setting we'll turn back to in the end.
+But writing is remembering, and, on some basic level, I think thought is too.
+So for now I'll sleep, forget all this, and you will too.
+Maybe I've forgotten that it's okay to forget, but I'm sure I'll forget that too, once it's time to remember again.

+### Entry # 77
+Date: Mon, 10 Feb 2014

+The busiest parts of the city are the dirtiest.
+The playground of imps.
+Vehicles bucking on bumpers upon bumpers; and drivers are not so different.
+Everyone's strategy: cut into line, be ahead.
+The smog causes a dull buzz below the folds of the forehead.
+I walked on calloused roads with a smile in my head.
+It seemed to be a good fuel for the core.
+On long and tiring treks along pavements with marred and tainted dimwits, if one must pursue one, I suggest keeping a slip of happy in the chink of the mind.
+Works wonders.

 ### One-Liners
 Tweet-like witticisms back in the day.